Colorado Healthcare Fraud Defense Lawyer

 Why Colorado Physicians, Dentists, Psychologists and Business Owners Choose Oberheiden, P.C.

 There are many reasons to turn to Oberheiden, P.C. when you and/or your practice are facing charges stemming from violations of healthcare fraud statutes.
-Our clients choose us because we offer:
+Our clients choose our Colorado healthcare fraud defense attorneys because we offer:

 - Experience as former federal health fraud prosecutors, which gives us a unique insight into how the government will build and present its case;